Johhed15/Bayesian-Learning/README.md

 # Bayesian Learning

-## This repository contains the labs from the Bayesian course in my Master's program!
+## This repository contains the labs from the Bayesian course at the Statistics and ML master at Linköpings universitet!

 <br>